dansasser/SIM-ONE/README.md

 [![Governed Cognition](https://img.shields.io/badge/Focus-Governed_Cognition-blue.svg)](./)
 [![Energy Efficiency](https://img.shields.io/badge/Principle-Energy_Efficient_Architecture-lightgrey.svg)](./)

+⚠️ **Important Naming Note**: The `mcp_server` directory in this repository predates the industry-standard "Model Context Protocol" (MCP).
+In SIM-ONE, "mcp_server" refers to the **"Multi-Protocol Cognitive Platform"** or **"Modular Cognitive Platform"** - the core orchestrator and agent system.
+This is NOT an MCP tool registry in the modern sense.
+Directory renaming is planned for future compatibility (see [MIGRATION_PLAN.md](MIGRATION_PLAN.md)), but remains unchanged now to preserve link/SEO integrity.

+---

 **SIM‑ONE is the first open framework to formalize *governed cognition*, moving beyond brute‑force scaling to establish a principled, efficient, and reliable approach to AI architecture.**
 <img width="1536" height="1024" alt="sim_one_image_2_five_laws_pillars" src="https://github.com/user-attachments/assets/f4aa7a02-d454-4658-80be-f3abe24ccb8c" />